Aprilia AF1: Second series

 At the Bologna Motor Show, the Replica sports the number 6 on the tail, however, conquered by Loris Reggiani in the 1987 season and not in 1988, where in fact he is only thirteenth.
 Reggiani - and the CR1 Racing Team that follows him - therefore did not renew the agreement with Aprilia for the '89 season and switched to the official Honda RS sponsored by HB, taking the assigned No. 6 with them.
 Therefore, the Aprilia team will use number 4 (which at that time was a "free" number) assigned by the FIM to the Belgian Didier De Radigues (who came from the 500 class and therefore did not have "his" number), new official team driver.
 Therefore, it is correct to speak of two Sintesi Replica mod.
 '89: an “early-series” Reggiani Replica version characterized by the number 6 on the codon and marketed in very few copies in the first months of '89 and the subsequent and identical De Radigues Replica characterized by the number 4 on the codon.
 The '89 Sintesi also proves to be a very competitive bike and wins the Italian Sport Production 125 championship in the under-21 category with Davide Bulega.
 Oct '89 is dedicated to those who want to race in the Sport Production championship.
-89 also proved to be a very competitive bike and won the Italian Sport Production 125 championship in the under-21 category with Davide Bulega.
-'89 dedicated to those who want to race in the Sport Production championship.
-89 also proves to be a very competitive bike and with Davide Bulega wins the Italian Sport Production 125 championship in the under-21 category.
-'89 is dedicated to those who want to race in the Sport Production championship.